 Dr Mohammed Samir Elshimi was previously a Research Fellow in Preventing and Countering Violent extremism (P/CVE).

 He is the author of ‘De-radicalisation in the UK Prevent Strategy: Security, Identity and Religion’ (2017).

 Mohammed is an international P/CVE Advisor to the UN Office of Country-Terrorism (UNOCT).
 In this role, he helps member states develop their P/CVE strategies and National Action Plans.

 Mohammed’s work bridges the gap between the academic and policy worlds.
-He is currently working on evaluating the impact of P/CVE programs globally.
-He has written several reports for HMG, which include: conducting terrorism threat assessments, conceptualising resilience to violent extremism and examining the causes of radicalisation among Central Asian workers in Russia.
+He has conducted research evaluating the impact of P/CVE programs globally.
+He has written several reports for HMG, which include conducting terrorism threat assessments, conceptualising resilience to violent extremism and examining the causes of radicalisation among Central Asian workers in Russia.
 He co-designed a framework for P/CVE National Action Plans that national governments can use.
 Mohammed delivers P/CVE training to EU delegates, national governments and development practitioners around the world.

 Prior to joining RUSI, Mohammed taught the History and Politics of the Middle East to undergraduate students at the University of Exeter.
 He has a PhD in from the University of Exeter, an MA in international studies and diplomacy from SOAS and BA in History from UCL.